-For women who are diagnosed with osteoporosis, there are therapies available which can treat this condition.
-Weight resistant exercises and adequate calcium in your diet as well as vitamin D are an important part of managing osteoporosis.
+For women who are diagnosed with osteoporosis, there are therapies available that can treat this condition.
+Weight-resistant exercises, adequate calcium in your diet and adequate vitamin D are important parts of managing osteoporosis.

 Premenopause & osteoporosis

-Premenopausal women often become prematurely menopausal because chemotherapy may lead to ovarian failure.
+Premenopausal women undergoing treatment for cancer often become prematurely menopausal because chemotherapy can lead to ovarian failure.

-Once the ovaries stop functioning bone loss occurs, particularly at the spine.
-In the first 12 months after chemotherapy, bone loss in the spine is approximately 3-4%.
+Once the ovaries stop functioning, bone density loss occurs, particularly in the spine.
+In the first 12 months after chemotherapy, bone loss in the spine is about 3-4%.
 Even though this bone loss may occur, it does not necessarily lead to osteoporosis.

 If ovarian failure does not occur after chemotherapy, bone density or strength tends to remain stable.

-Premenopausal women who are given tamoxifen, (sold as Nolvadex, Genox, Tamosin, Tamoxen) also experience a progressive loss of bone from the spine, but not as great.
-They experience a loss of bone in the spine of approximately 1.4% per year.
+Premenopausal women who are given tamoxifen (sold as Nolvadex, Genox, Tamosin and Tamoxen) also experience a progressive loss of bone density from the spine of about 1.4% per year.
 Tamoxifen works by partially suppressing the body's production of oestrogen.
-It has anti-oestrogen effects in the breast, but it continues to have oestrogen like effects in bone and this protects against bone loss.
+It has anti-oestrogen effects in the breast, but continues to have oestrogen-like effects in bone, which protects against bone loss.

 Postmenopause & osteoporosis

-The effect of cancer treatment on bone for postmenopausal women is slightly different to that of premenopausal women.
+The effect of breast cancer treatment on bone density for postmenopausal women is slightly different from that of premenopausal women.
 Chemotherapy for postmenopausal women results in loss of bone density or strength.
-Tamoxifen results in an increase in bone density in the spine of approximately 1.2% per year.

-Tamoxifen has a desirable effect on bone density in postmenopausal women.
-However, a report has found there is a slightly increased rate of fracture in this group compared to the normal population, despite the increases in bone density.
+Tamoxifen has a positive effect on bone density in postmenopausal women, resulting in an increase in bone density in the spine of about 1.2% per year.
+However, a report noted a slightly increased rate of fracture in this group compared to the normal population, despite the increases in bone density.
 More research is needed in this area.